 - 1. Alignments (provided as .xmfa, .loci, or .maf) or genomes (provided as .fasta, annotated with .vcf or .gff) will be used to build a consensus sequence of each locus. - 2.
 A sliding window will be applied to each consensus to find candidate targets for which baits could be designed - 3.
 Targets are then selected (if too close together, or only one allowed per locus), and filtered according to any number of specified filter (e.g. GC content, flanking SNPs, pairwise alignment) - 4.
 Passing targets are then parsed to design a putative set of baits - 5.
-Baits are then filtered according to selected criteria, and output as FASTA.
+Baits are then filtered according to selected criteria, and output as FASTA. - 6.
+The pipeline can be resumed and any steps iteratively re-visited by providing the SQLite database file (resulting in a significant reduction in runtime for successive runs)

-Getting Started
+1.2 Getting Started